 Managed RM services are an opportunity to have the entire records lifecycle managed by trained and dedicated records management personnel in facilities designed specifically to manage and protect records.

-It’s rumored that, as a result of the pandemic, up to half of all businesses are stating that they will be moving to work from anywhere models on a permanent basis.
+It’s rumored that up to half of all businesses are stating that they have or will be moving to work from anywhere model.
 Something is going to have to be done to manage those physical records stored on-site.